palantir/foundry-platform-typescript/README.md

 # foundry-platform-typescript

 The Foundry Platform SDK for Typescript is an SDK for the APIs listed in the [Foundry API documentation](https://www.palantir.com/docs/foundry/api/).
-Packages are available on NPM for each API namespace as [`@osdk/foundry.{namespace}`](https://www.npmjs.com/search?q=%40osdk%2Ffoundry).
+Packages are available on NPM for each API namespace as [`@osdk/foundry.{namespace}`](https://www.npmjs.com/search?q=%40osdk%2Ffoundry) or [`@osdk/gotham.{namespace}`](...).
 The SDK can be used either with an [Ontology SDK](https://www.palantir.com/docs/foundry/ontology-sdk/overview/) client (for easy use alongside a generated Ontology SDK) or with a standalone platform SDK client.

 ## Using the Platform SDKs